yaminisivapavani2006/ReGifitly/README.md

 Support community members in need

-🚀 Getting Started

-1. Clone the repository:

-2. Open the project folder and run the website in your browser.

-3. (Optional) Connect to a backend for storing form submissions.

 🤝 Contributing

 Contributions are welcome!
 If you’d like to enhance the project, please fork the repository and submit a pull request.